EpigeneticsExeter/EpigenomicsLabWeb/scripts/README.md

 ### Quirks

 #### 1
+Python is required for these script and the following python modules are
+required:

+- re
+- argparser

+#### 2
 An image of the person must already exist in `/assets/images/profile_pictures` before running this script.
 In particular, this image must comply with the
 following: